tonethar/IGM-330-Fall-2018/exams/midterm-exam-review.md

 ## III.
 Study Resources
 - Links to all of the lecture videos have been posted to mycourses
+- All of our weekly notes begging with [week-01A-notes.md](weekly/week-01A-notes.md)
 - Focus on:
   - SG-1 & SG-2
   - Week 1 PowerPoints